ctperry0301/git-demo/README.md

 1. Find the repository on Github
 1. Go to the Pull Requests tab
 2. Find your Pull Request,
-3. If it looks good to you and your team, Go ahead and Click merge Code
+3. If the commited code looks good to you and your team, go ahead and Click on Merge.
+4. At this point, your code will be added to the repository, and your team will be able to run your code by pulling changes.